isomerpages/mol-services/_move-house/03b-update-details.md

 ---
 title: "Update your personal details"
 permalink: /government-services/buying-a-hdb/move-in/notify/
 third_nav_title: 4 things to know before you move in
-published: false
 ---

 ## Update your personal details